-The League Commissioner will recommend the Head Coaching roles to the LTYA Baseball Board of Directors following player assessments.
-The Board will then decide the head coaches, including which division they will coach in the event the league is split into NL and AL divisions.
+The League Commissioner will assign the Head Coaching roles following player assessments.
 Head Coaching considerations include having passed the mandatory background check, passed the Positive Coaching course and concussion training, past youth sports coaching history, baseball experience/knowledge, support and help to the LTYA baseball community, ease and ability for the league to work with you as a coach and positive feedback from players, parents and peers.
 Negative feedback from players, parents, other coaches and the commissioner toward a coach may impact the ability to be selected for a coaching assignment.
+All above considerations being equal, the league commissioner will use the following as a guideline to help give priority to like candidates: